nikkihekmat/student2/_posts/2023-09-11-W4_Daily_Plan.md

 ## PBL Unit 2 / Week 4

 ### Monday
+- Me:
     - finally fixed blog after consulting Mr. Lopez again!
     - gained more insight on the layout portion of each page and how its different lables affect the appearance of the blog
+- Class Work:
+    - 1.1-1.4 Team Test, Perform Hacks on Lists/Dictionaries

 ### Tuesday
 - catch up on all things I couldn't do because my site was down